Umami Pot

 US Customary - Metric

-• 2 cups water (for boiling method)
+• 2 cups water (for the boiling method)

-• 1 tsp sake (for boiling method)
+• 1 tsp sake (for the boiling method)

-• 1 Tbsp ponzu (citrus-seasoned soy sauce)
+• 1 Tbsp ponzu sauce (a citrus-seasoned soy sauce)

 Toppings:

-• green onions / scallion (thinly sliced)
+• green onions / scallions (thinly sliced)

 • shichimi togarashi (Japanese seven-spice chili powder)